amitkgupta/kubernetes-release/README.md

 ## Usage

-This project packages up Kubernetes as a BOSH release, to be deployed in any configuration, on several possible supported IaaSes by a BOSH director.
+This goal of this project is to package up Kubernetes as a BOSH release, to be deployed in any configuration, on several possible supported IaaSes by a BOSH director.

 #### A Brief Preamble on BOSH